 Day 1.
 San Salvador de Jujuy - Purmamarca

-We start the day visiting the Termas de Reyes viewpoint, 20 minutes from the capital of Jujuy.
-Then we follow the road through the Potrero de Yala Provincial Park, the core of the Yungas biosphere.
-The entrance to the park is free, and ideal for driving.
-It is a gravel road of approximately 30km (1 hour).
+We started the day with a spectacular view!
+We headed to the Termas de Reyes viewpoint, located just 20 minutes from the capital of Jujuy.
+From there, we continue our way to Potrero de Yala Provincial Park, a true natural treasure and core of the Yungas biosphere.
+The best of all is that the entrance to the park is free, so it is ideal for touring by car.
+However, keep in mind that the road is gravel and has a length of approximately 30km (1 hour).
+Although the entrance is free, you are asked to make a donation when you enter the park.

-Los Paredones de Yala: This is a small stretch of the Yala River where there are large reddish stone walls.
-It is not well signposted, in fact we couldn't find it when we went, so we recommend you to find out before you go.
+Los Paredones de Yala: A small stretch of the Yala River where large reddish stone walls are erected.
+It is important to note that it is not very well signposted, so we recommend you to find out before you go.

 The Yala Lagoon